 - MS Contin®

-Morphine comes as a tablet, a solution (liquid), a controlled- or extended-release (long-acting) tablet, and a controlled- or sustained-release (long-acting) capsule all to take by mouth.
-The regular tablet and liquid are usually taken every 4 hours as needed for pain.
+Morphine comes as a tablet, a solution (liquid), an extended-release (long-acting) tablet, and as an extended-release (long-acting) capsule to take by mouth.
+The regular tablet and oral solution are usually taken every 4 hours as needed for pain.
 MS Contin brand long-acting tablets are usually taken every 8 hours or every 12 hours.
 Kadian brand long-acting capsules are usually taken with or without food every 12 hours or every 24 hours.
 Avinza brand long-acting capsules are usually taken once a day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.

 If you are taking Kadian brand long-acting capsules and you have a gastrostomy tube (surgically inserted feeding tube), ask your doctor or pharmacist how to administer the medication through your tube.

 If you are unable to swallow the long-acting capsules (Avinza, Kadian), you can carefully open a capsule, sprinkle all of the beads that it contains on a spoonful of cold or room temperature applesauce, and swallow the entire mixture immediately without chewing or crushing the beads.
 Then rinse your mouth with a little water and swallow the water to be sure that you have swallowed all the medication.
+Do not mix the beads into any other food.
 Do not save mixtures of medication and applesauce for later.

 Your doctor may start you on a low dose of morphine and gradually increase your dose until your pain is controlled.
 Your doctor may adjust your dose at any time during your treatment if your pain is not controlled.
 If you feel that your pain is not controlled, call your doctor.
 Do not change the dose of your medication without talking to your doctor.